dprakash2101/SDK_Automation_Github/README.md

     target-branch: 'main'
 ```

-Generate a Personal Acces Token(PAT) with repo scope and copy it it will only visible once and got to settings of the repository where worflow is present and Settings -> Secrets and Variables -> Actions -> Repository secret and save the PAT with SDK_TOKEN name or name of choice.
+ and got to settings of the repository where worflow is present and Settings -> Secrets and Variables -> Actions -> Repository secret and save the PAT with SDK_TOKEN name or name of choice.
 If you chose different name replace same in the workflow file.

 ## Configuration

+### Personal access token generation
+ Account settings -> Developer Settings -> Personal access tokens -> Tokens (classic) -> Generate New Token
+ Above proccess uis for generation of personal Acces Tokens

 ### SDK Token

 To use this workflow, you must have a Personal Access Token (PAT) with the `repo` scope.
-Copy the token, which will be accessible only once.
+Generate a Personal Acces Token(PAT) with repo scope and copy it it will only visible once Copy the token, which will be accessible only once.
+The steps to generate Personal access Token(PAT) are mentioned above.

 Then, go to the repository's settings, navigate to "Settings -> Secrets and Variables -> Action -> Repository token," and save it as `SDK_TOKEN`.

 ## Notes